JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ---

 # From Kafka to an RDS
-A guide to move data from Kafka to an AWS RDS using Kafka Connect and the JDBC Sink Connector and IAM Auth.
+A guide to move data from Kafka to an AWS RDS using Kafka Connect and the JDBC Sink Connector with IAM Auth.

 ## Kafka Connect
 For these examples, we are using the Confluent's Kafka Connect on its Docker version, as we are going to deploy it in a Kubernetes cluster.